Italian Lemon Ricotta Amaretti Budino Cake

 This post may contain affiliate links, please see the privacy policy for details.

-Not only would Nonna make handmade pasta and authentic Italian desserts but she made the best Italian lemon ricotta amaretti budino cake.
-This cake with ricotta cheese is a real family favourite and I always feel warm and festive when eating a slice!
-It’s the perfect sweet treat for a cold winter’s day and here in Canada we certainly get those!
+This cake with ricotta cheese is a popular treat and will make you feel warm and festive inside when eating a slice!
+It’s the perfect sweet eat for a cold winter’s day!

 This dessert is made with amaretti cookies and ricotta cheese, both of which are true Italian staples.
 You will also need eggs, sugar, rum, lemon, breadcrumbs, and shortening.
 The shortening is just to grease the pan so feel free to sub oil or melted butter if you prefer.